cardano-foundation/CIPs/CIP-85/README.md

 But we might also want to think about ways to allow people to operate with objects encoded using sums-of-products in a similar untyped way to what they can do with `Data`.

 However, this is all a problem for tools that produce Plutus Core, and seems solvable, so we do not need to solve it in this CIP, and can leave it to the tooling authors to solve later.

+#### Can't we just implement datatypes using `Data` itself?

+`Data` is expressive enough to encode datatypes, indeed this is why it is possible to encode the script context into it.
+It's performant enough that people who work with the script context as `Data` are able to get by.
+So why not just use it to encode _all_ datatypes?[^aiken]

+[^aiken]: The Aiken language does this.

+There are two reasons:

+1. `Data` cannot contain functions, so it's less expressive than either SOPs or Scott-encoding.
+2. The performance is much worse.

+To justify 2, we benchmarked some list processing using datatypes implemented with SOPs and with `Data`, and the `Data` version is over 3x worse (not accounting for overhead, so the real figure may be higher).

 ### Alternatives